Saeidhoseinipour/ELBMcoclust/README.md

 - Using six real document-word matrices and three synthetic datasets (Bernoulli, Poisson, Gaussian), we compared **ELBM** with **SELBM**.
 - All datasets and algorithm codes are available on GitHub as [`ELBMcoclust`]() repository.

+## Supplementary material
+- More deatial about **Classic3** is avalible in Readme.md of datasets.
+- For additional visulazation see here
+- Webscraping via API for collacting text dataset from websites and ChatGPT

 ## References